Below is the story of Lotte Haubart’s and my painting HIMLEN OVER BERLIN/

 In July 1990, Lotte Haubart and I read in the Danish daily Politiken about East-Side-Gallery – and the fact that no Danish artists had contributed yet.

-Two days later we were on the train with paint, brushes and sleeping bags and quickly completed our painting HIMLEN OVER BERLIN/HEAVEN NO. 7/7 ÜBER BERLIN in the fumes from the Trabbis speeding by behind us.
+Two days later we were on the train with paint, brushes and sleeping bags, met with Christine MacLean and quickly completed our painting HIMLEN OVER BERLIN/HEAVEN NO. 7/7 ÜBER BERLIN in the fumes from the Trabbis speeding by behind us.
 We painted directly on the Wall and a single piece of grafitti – REPS RAUS! – could faintly be seen under our painting.

 For the 20th anniversary of the Fall of the Berlin Wall in ’09, we were once again invited to restore HIMLEN OVER BERLIN.
-And things were brighter economically: Not only were there paint supplies, we also didn’t have to pay for the trip, food or lodging ourselves.
-For the third version of HIMLEN we chose to go back to a more 90’s look.
+And things were brighter economically: Not only were there paint supplies, we also didn’t have to pay for the trip, food or lodging ourselves this time.
+For the third version of HIMLEN we chose to go back to a more early-90’s look.
 First we gave the Wall the colour Berlin Pollution Grey.
-We finished our painting in September, and now the No Man’s Land behind the Wall offered beach bars with mojitos for refreshing the artists.
+We finished our painting in September, and now the No Man’s Land behind the Wall offered beach bars with mojitos for refreshing painting pauses.

 Fortunately I was able to come back for the rainy celebration in November ’09, where Berlin mayor Klaus Wowereit delivered a touching speech, reminding us how happy we were in 1989 despite all the later problems.

-In March ’13, HIMLEN OVER BERLIN was cut out of East-Side-Gallery and placed in the former No Man’s Land behind the Wall despite East-Side-Gallery being placed under Denkmalschutz.
+, HIMLEN OVER BERLIN was cut out of East-Side-Gallery and placed in the former No Man’s Land behind the Wall despite East-Side-Gallery being placed under Denkmalschutz.
 The painting was on the front page of Süddeutsche Zeitung (circulation: app.
 400.000).
 There were massive protests from the people of Berlin, but to no avail.
 The luxury high-rise building stayed, and HIMLEN was no longer part of East-Side-Gallery.
 It was unprotected and hidden away where it was vandalized by idiots with spraycans and all the usual scribblers.
 I was very sad to see my art and my artist’s rights being treated so respectlessly!
 Read an interview with me from 2013 here.

 In January ’17 I met with some of the East-Side artists again.
 I crowdfunded the trip by selling my own Art Money with motifs from the original painting: Brandenburger Tor and angels above the city.
 At the moment, it seems that the most probable outcome is that HIMLEN OVER BERLIN/HEAVEN NO. 7/7 ÜBER BERLIN will be forced in permanent exile behind East-Side-Gallery, but I really hope that my art will be reunited with the rest of paintings or that I get the chance to paint a new version on one of the white parts of East-Side-Gallery.

-My exhibition in August ’17 is at Galerie Djesany, Weserstrasse 11, Berlin/Neukölln.
-I am showing large woodcuts of Ferocious Fish and Art Money with motifs from my part of the painting: Brandenburger Tor and a few angels.
+My exhibition in August ’17 was at Galerie Djesany, Weserstrasse 11, Berlin/Neukölln.
+I exhibited large woodcuts of Ferocious Fish and Art Money with motifs from my part of the painting: Brandenburger Tor and a few angels.
 We printed big woodcuts live at the opening.